stacker laying guide

 Creating the base

-Traffic Category 1
+Traffic Category 1 - Pedestrian Traffic Only

 Traffic category 3-5

 These categories respectively represent medium-strength heavy-traffic paving, high-strength heavy-traffic paving and paving for slow or stationary heavy traffic.
 The paving subgrade should consist of a MOT Type 1 that complies with the British Highways Standards.
 The pavers should be installed with proper edge course and the joints should be filled with the right material.
-The street layer should consist of a full mortar bed
+The street layer should consist of a full mortar bed.

 Stabilizing